IHE/ITI.PCF/input/pagecontent/volume-1.md

 1. The overarching policy that the patient and organization have agreed upon.
 Where there are a defined set of behavour defined overarching policies as defined in the Implicit Option.
 2. The timeframe for which the consent applies.
 Enabling consents that have a time limit.
 3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
 This parameter enables the naming of agents that should be allowed access or denied access.
 This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based-access-control.
 The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g. Practitioner.identifier would hold the user id).
 4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explitally identified as an authorized purposeOfUse or denied purposeOfuse.
 This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
-That is to say that the Consent Decider is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, Operations, and Break-Glass
+That is to say that the Consent Decider is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, Operations, and Break-Glass.
-5. Timeframe within which data authored or last updated.
-6. Explicit FHIR Resources can be identified using their `.id` value.

 See [Basic Consent](ITI-Z1.html) Content Profile

-### XX.2.3 Explicit Intermediate Option
+### XX.2.3 Explicit Intermediate options

-The Explicit Intermediate Option indicates that there is support for an intermediate set of patient specific parameters.
-The following set of patient specific parameters may be used to permit or deny:

-1. Named Research projects.
-This is beyond the HL7 purposeOfUse codes.
-2. Specific author of data.
-3. Data relationship to explicit data object permitted/denied (e.g. data involved in a given Encounter, or CarePlan)

-The Explicit Intermediate Option supports use-cases where the Access Control decision impacts more fine grain filtering of results based on context or data attributes.
+The following Options shall be used in conjunction with **Explicit Basic Option**, and may be used with **Explicit Advanced Option**.
+The Intermediate Options can be implemented and/or used individually or combined.
+When combined within one parameter the logic provided by each option is combined.
+The data scoping intermediate options are not expected to be found combined on one parameter, but may be combined within a Consent providing different data scoping capabilitiy.
+For example: A consent that indicates that a data timeframe is used to deny insurance access, with a different parameter indicting that a data relationship is allowed access to a research project.

 See [Intermediate Consent](ITI-Z2.html) Content Profile

+#### XX.2.3.1 Explicit Intermediate Data Timeframe Option

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a timeframe within which data authored or last updated.

+#### XX.2.3.2 Explicit Intermediate Data by id Option

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a FHIR Resources by `.id` value.

+#### XX.2.3.3 Explicit Intermediate Data Author Option

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates data subject to the rule by way of an indicated author.
+This option is useful when the consent provision is limiting access to data that was authorized by a given doctor.

+#### XX.2.3.4 Explicit Intermediate Data Relationship Option

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates data subject to the rule by way of that data being related in a given way to a given identified data object.
+This option is useful for indicating a consent provision that is limiting/authorizing access to data that was created as part of an encounter, care plan, or episode of care.

+#### XX.2.3.5 Explicit Intermediate Additional PurposeOfUse Option

+This option provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse that is not listed in the **Explicit Basic Option** vocabulary.
+This would tend to be used with Clinical Research projects, where the purposeOfUse is a code assigned to a specific Clinical Research Project.
+This may be used for other purposeOfUse codes.
+Where **Explicit Basic Option** has some well-known purposeOfUse codes, this option is used for other codes.

 ### XX.2.4 Explicit Advanced Option